marinalf/cnc-demo-terraform-aws/README.md

 **Installation**

-1. Install and setup your [terraform](https://www.terraform.io/downloads.html) environment
+1. Install and set up your [terraform](https://www.terraform.io/downloads.html) environment
-2. Simply copy the 2 files (main.tf and versions.tf) onto your terraform runtime environment
+2. Clone/copy the .tf files (main.tf, variables.tf, and versions.tf) onto your terraform runtime environment
-3. Create a variable.tf file with your Cloud APIC credentials and AWS account used for the user tenant/VPC
+3. Create a terraform.tfvars file with your Cloud APIC credentials and AWS account used for the user tenant/VPC
+4. Optionally, the outputs.tf and aws.tf files deploy an EC2 instance for testing purposes.

 **Usage**